 Here at Komprise, we’ve been thinking and writing a lot lately about some of the challenges that organizations face in migrating workloads to the cloud as well as tiering and archiving files.
 The Komprise Path to the Cloud site details the choices IT managers face in these critical strategies.
 Related to this topic is a new white paper: Cloud Tiering – Storage-Based vs. Gateways vs. File Based.
 The paper started as a blog post by Komprise CEO and co-founder Kumar Goswami: What you need to know before jumping into the cloud tiering pool.

 Our most recent webinar featured an interactive discussion and live demo of Cloud Migration and Transparent Cloud Tiering with Komprise.
-Check it out here.
-You can peruse other technical sessions on our webinars page, including: Async Replication for Pure FlashArray Files, Cloud-to-Cloud Data Replication and much more.
+Check out our Cloud Data Migration and Cloud Tiering webinar.
+You can peruse other technical sessions on our webinars page, including: Async Replication for Pure FlashArray Files, Cloud-to-Cloud Data Replication and many more data management webinars.

 Komprise has authored and been featured in a few articles lately: